 This collection of black and white photographs is from the personal collection of Tim Orwick, Colonial High School graduate and yearbook photographer extraordinaire.
 Some of the photos are featured as part of this introduction.
-Be sure to view all the rest of the photos under IMAGES and add your own photos and memories.
+Be sure to view the rest of the photographs below under Attachments.
+Click on the images below for a closer view.

-Tim Orwick’s photographs appear in the Colonial High School yearbooks in the early 1960s.
+Many of Tim Orwick’s photographs appear in Colonial High School yearbooks in the early 1960s.

 Bob’s Auto Glass was located on west Fairbanks Avenue near the intersection of Ward.
 Now the location of several shops including Spatz.

 According to Polk’s 1963 Orlando and Winter Park (Orange County, Fla) City Directory Bob’s Auto Glass and Seat Cover Center, Inc., was located at 1023 West Fairbanks Avenue near the intersection of Ward Avenue.
 The manager at the time was Ossie Wibbanks.

 Photograph likely taken from Robinson Street side of Lake Eola catching fountain in the far left with the Orlando skyline in the background.
 Buildings identifiable are the Greek Orthodox Church and Orlando Memorial High School / Memorial Middle School on Rosalind.

 The Bell Telephone Company tower can be seen on their building located at the corner of Magnolia and Wall Street.
 The First National Bank Building can also be seen in the background.

 Library trivia lovers will note that there is no library visible to the left of the Greek Orthodox Church.
 That’s because the Albertson Public Library had a much smaller footprint.
 It faced Central but only comprised about half of the block between Central and Wall Street.